josmar-crwdstffng/angular/aio/content/guide/zone.md

 A zone is an execution context that persists across async tasks.
 You can think of it as [thread-local storage](https://en.wikipedia.org/wiki/Thread-local_storage) for JavaScript VMs.
-This guide describes how to use Angular's NgZone to automatically detect changes in the component to update HTML.
+This guide describes how to use the NgZone in Angular to automatically detect changes in the component to update HTML.

 ## Fundamentals of change detection